nicoddemus/ezored/docs/DEPENDENCY.md

   - version
 - tasks

-The property in `"repository.type"` define how ezored will get your dependency.
+The property in `"repository.type"` define how Ezored will get your dependency.
 Today we support types:
 - local
 - github

-The property `"repository.name"` define how ezored will find your dependency based on `"type"`.
+The property `"repository.name"` define how Ezored will find your dependency based on `"type"`.
 Example:
 - `local` = You need set the path to the dependency directory, ex: `${HOME}/my-dependency`
 - `github` = You need set the repository name, ex: `ezored/dependency-sample`

-The property `"repository.version"` define what version ezored need download, ex: `"1.2.0"`.
+The property `"repository.version"` define what version Ezored need download, ex: `"1.2.0"`.
 Git repositories have some especial version parse rules:
 - `b:master` = will download version from branch "master"
 - `t:1.2.0` = will download version from tag "1.2.0"
 - `c:ef016c0` = will download version from commit "ef016c0"